-Please provide a detailed strategy for assuring Level of Care, the specific timeline for implementing identified
+Please provide a detailed strategy for assuring Level of Care, the specific timeline for implementing identified strategies, and the parties responsible for its operation.

 B-7: Freedom of Choice

 Freedom of Choice.
 As provided in 42 CFR §441.302(d), when an individual is determined to be likely to require a level of care for this waiver, the individual or his or her legal representative is: